helenchan01/semicolons/README.md

     Return false.

 ## classes, with fields and methods
+    Maze
+        Fields
+            maze int[][]
+            stepping stones, walls, treasure
+            directions
+        Methods
+            Maze constructor (from params)
+            Maze copy constructor
+            toString
+            go (to move explorer)
+            dropA (turn explorer's position into a specified tile) explorerIsOn

+### Maze

 ## version *n* wish list
+    Combine the two for loops.
+    Add in functionality to show route to take to treasure.
+    If multiple, show every single route to take to treasure.

 ## known bugs
     have yet to test more complicated mazes